This 3-move wall Pilates workout can help build a stronger core and improve your balance

 (Image credit: Getty Images)

-Wall Pilates has been one of the most popular stretching and strength routines of the last few years for good reason.
-It's suitable for those new to low-impact exercise and can be done anywhere, at any time, with little to no equipment.
+Wall Pilates has become one of the most popular stretching and strengthening routines for good reason.
+It's a low-impact exercise that can be done anywhere, at any time, with little to no equipment in as little as 20 minutes.

-That's not to say it's an easy workout though.
-The focus remains on strengthening the core, improving balance, and maintaining coordination, which doesn't come without some hard work.
+That's not to say wall Pilates is an easy workout though.
+The focus remains on strengthening the core just like any full-body Pilates workout or Pilates abs workout.
+You'll also improve your balance and boost your coordination, which doesn't come without some hard work.
 Here, to walk us through what wall Pilates is all about, woman&home speaks to two certified instructors.

 What is wall Pilates?